Nature Play WA and ED! Magazine are calling on WA families to make December 12 the world’s biggest backyard campout yet!

-Cooking outside is great fun whether it is on a gas barbecue, a camp stove, or best of all on an open fire.
+Cooking outside is great fun.
 It is also a great time to let kids have a go at being the Tong-Master (campsite cook).
 The good news is that everything tastes better outside so even the simplest meals make for big wins.

-Want some recipe tips for great campfire treats?
-We love Smores, and good old Aussie damper (campfire recipe and oven cooked recipe).
-Don't forget the sausage sizzle over the firepit or on the barbie!
+Want some recipe tips for great camping treats?
+We love Aussie Smores (cooked in the oven or on the barbie), and good old Aussie damper (oven cooked recipe).
+Don't forget the sausage sizzle on the barbie!

-Please bear in mind that prohibited and restricted burning periods are still in place across many parts of WA, which means certain activities that involve open flames could be prohibited in your area.
-If you are planning to have an open fire or use outdoor cooking devices while camping in your yard this weekend, make sure you contact your local government directly to check what restrictions may be in place.
+Please remember that restricted burning periods are in place across many parts of WA, which means activities that involve open flames could be banned in your area.
+If you are planning to have an open fire or use outdoor cooking devices while camping in your yard this weekend, make sure you contact your local government to check what restrictions may be in place.

 Also, to ensure the conditions are safe, before you light a campfire:

-- Do not light or maintain a campfire on dry, windy days;
+Do not light a campfire on dry, windy days

-- Do not light or maintain a campfire when the Fire Danger Rating (FDR) is very high, severe, extreme or catastrophic;
+Do no light a campfire when the Fire Danger Rating is very high, severe, extreme or catastrophic

 Mess is good